trixi-framework/HOHQMesh/paper.md

 This work was supported by a grant from the Simons Foundation (#426393, #961988, David Kopriva).
 Andrew Winters was funded through Vetenskapsrådet, Sweden grant agreement 2020-03642 VR.
-Michael Schlottke-Lakemper received funding through the DFG research unit FOR-5409 (project number 463312734) and through a DFG individual grant (project number 528753982).
+Michael Schlottke-Lakemper received funding through the DFG (Deutsch Forschungsgemeinschaft, German Research Foundation) research unit FOR-5409 (project number 463312734).
+Michael Schlottke-Lakemper and Hendrik Ranocha were supported by a DFG individual grant (project number 528753982).

 # References